MicrosoftDocs/learn/learn-pr/student-evangelism/give-receive-effective-feedback/includes/6-exchange-effective-feedback.md

-When you started providing feedback to your team, you noticed that some people were more receptive than others, and they had a marked improvement in their coding skills.
-However, some of the developers have let you know that your feedback wasn’t very useful, and they were hesitant to submit their code for further reviews.
+In our scenario, when you started giving your team feedback, you noticed that some people were more receptive than others.
+And you noticed that the more receptive people had a marked improvement in their coding skills.
+By contrast, some team members let you know that your feedback wasn’t very useful, and they've been hesitant to submit their code for further reviews.

 In this unit, you’ll explore ways of providing and receiving feedback more effectively.